szyminson/simple-website/README.md

 </ul>
 ```
 ## Components
 Components are modules that you want to place in your main or sub layout (for example Menu).
 To use a module as a component you have to put it's name into a components' config file (by default `/public/content/components.config.txt`).
-Then you can load the component into you layout file by using it's name: ` {{ $Menu }} `
+Then you can simply load the component into your layout file by using it's name: ` {{ $Menu }} `.